arpitnits/OfferManagementSystem/README.md

 Offer Managment System

 Design a system for credit card offers.

-API's
+1. ADMIN can create offers.
+2. Offers can be fixed or percentage.
+3. There can be multiple eligibility criteria
+      a.
+Customer Eligibilty - Age, Gende, etc
+      b.
+Transaction Eligibilty - Min txn Amount, txn City, Merchant
+4. In case of making offers
+       a.
+Fixed Offer (FLAT 150 Off)
+       b.
+Percentage (10% Off Upto 100)
+5. User can get all the valid offers by passing all user Info and txn details

+Create API's for the above functionality

 Create User